 Angell also notes that the ongoing prosperity and economic security of small states like Switzerland, Norway, and the Netherlands is a crushing counterexample to the jingoist economic model.
 These states were doing well in Angell’s time, and the century since then has only reinforced his argument that their people’s wealth is not threatened by their military inferiority, whether from raw plunder and extortion or from more complex international trade deals subtly weighted by military might.
 Since the book was published, some of these countries have in fact been conquered and occupied, and while this was important politically, it has had relatively little impact economically.

 The aftermath of World War I would vindicate Angell’s claims more broadly.
 The Treaty of Versailles imposed heavy reparations on Germany, the main result of which was hyperinflation and the temporary ruin of the German economy.
 There was no corresponding boom in the victorious nations, and no British or French profiteers getting rich off of markets and businesses that had once been German.
 The French occupation of the Ruhr led to strikes and the shutdown of more German industry.
 Little wealth was transferred and much was destroyed.
+(Edit 2023: There were also some French chemical firms that extorted and reverse-engineered intellectual property from German factories in the occupied Ruhr, establishing French production of ammonia and of improved dyes.
+I expect similar behavior in other advanced industries.
+But this was relatively minor at the time.)
 Many in France were primarily concerned with weakening Germany and so were content with this situation, but American diplomats and financiers tried to prevent the crash.

 However, it only happened this way because the victorious nations limited their confiscations to the realm of finance.
 Note that Angell’s analysis focuses on financial wealth (e.g. gold, money, stocks) and not on the factors of production (e.g. farmland, labor, machine tools).